Enforcing Animal Law Agreements in Rhode Island

 - Health and age: Are the dogs healthy and young enough to withstand the upset of shared custody?
 Will they be better of staying in one place, with visitation at a single residence or during outings, instead of overnight?

 It is important to set emotions aside as best as you can in the decision-making process and put the pet’s needs first.
 Their quality of life should be the priority when determining custody and visitation.
-If you are facing a divorce and are concerned about sharing custody of your pets, let our team help.
+If you are facing a divorce in Rhode Island and are concerned about sharing custody of your pets, let our team help.